natario1/Elements-Deprecated/README.md

 - Extend `RecyclerView.Adapter`
 - Extend `ViewHolder`
-- Extend `AsyncTask`
+- Use `AsyncTask`s
 - Use `notify*` methods
-- Incapsulate fetching (e.g. network), ordering, display, callbacks logic in a single adapter class or, worse, in the external container (e.g. fragment).
+- Incapsulate loading, ordering, display and callbacks logic in a single adapter class or, worse, in the external container (e.g. fragment).
 - Fetch data again on configuration changes